Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Activated carbon reviews

-After re-reading a lot of reviews, one can come to the conclusion that as an enteral adsorbent, activated carbon is outdated, although it has the most economically advantageous position in terms of pricing.
+After reading many reviews, we can come to the conclusion that, as an enteral adsorbent, activated carbon is outdated, although it has the most economically advantageous pricing policy.
 However, as a cosmetic product, this drug is widely used with a large number of positive reviews.

 Video: Activated carbon